North American Rugby League

-The North American Rugby League (NARL) is an unsanctioned rugby league club competition in North America.
+The North American Rugby League (NARL) was an unsanctioned rugby league club competition in North America.

 At launch, the league announced fourteen teams; twelve from United States and two from Canada.
-An inaugural season was planned for 2021 but was deferred until 2022 due to increased health and safety needs regarding COVID-19 and insurance and travel costs.
-The league will now launch with six foundation teams, five from the United States and former professional Super League member club Toronto Wolfpack from Canada.
-The first season was supposed to kick off on May 21, 2022, but failed to do so.
+An inaugural season was planned for 2021 but was deferred until 2022 (which itself never happened) due to increased health and safety needs regarding COVID-19 and insurance and travel costs.

 History

 Background

 An American based rugby league competition was first established in 1998 when the American NRL was formed.
 The organisation ran the AMNRL league competition and organised the USA national team and their fixtures.
 This competition lasted for 13 years until seven clubs left to form the USARL, citing the poor running of the competition as their reason for a breakaway.

 The USARL was founded in 2011, however the AMNRL was still active, meaning there were two major rugby league competitions in the US.
 The AMNRL suffered from competition with the USARL and did not run a competition in 2013.
 The following year the AMNRL folded and handed over all control of the USA national team to the USARL making it the sole governing body and league competition in the US.